 Direct payments for care are designed to give you more flexibility and control over your support.

-With direct payments, you can use less traditional ways of meeting your needs, for example, you could be using your direct payment to attend a local group that is interesting to you if your needs can be met through socialising.
+With direct payments, you can use less traditional ways of meeting your needs.
+For example, you could be using your direct payment to attend a local group that is interesting to you if your care needs can be met through socialising.
 A direct payment should be offered to you if you are eligible.

 For more information on what an advocate can do for you, see our page on Specialist Services.